Jerry Kill has been nominated for the 2015 Capital One Orange Bowl-FWAA Courage Award

 USATSPI: Minnesota vs. Indiana - 11/02/13

 The Gophers were 3-9 in Kill's first season in 2011, but reached a bowl game and finished 6-7 in 2012.
-As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota.
-The Gophers finished the season with an 8-5 record, giving Kill a 17-21 record as head coach at Minnesota.
+As custom with Kill and his staff, the third year at a school usually turns into a memorable season and 2013 was no different at Minnesota as the Gophers finished the season with an 8-5 overall record and a 4-4 mark in conference play.
 Kill was a combined 9-26 in his first year at Minnesota and at his previous two schools Northern Illinois (NIU) and Southern Illinois (SIU).
 In his third year, the schools produced a combined record of 28-9.

 Kill's rebuilding of the Minnesota program is also taking place in the classroom.
-The Gophers recorded a 994 Academic Progress Rate (APR) for both the 2012-13 season and the 2011-12 season.
-The 994 score is the highest single-season score that the Minnesota football team has ever recorded and the Gophers' multi-year rate of 962 is also a school record.
+The Gophers recorded a 994 Academic Progress Rate (APR) for the 2013-14 season as well as the the 2012-13 and 2011-12 seasons.
+The 994 score is the highest single-season score that the Minnesota football team has ever recorded and the Gophers' multi-year rate of 975 is also a school record.

 Kill came to Minnesota after spending three seasons on the sidelines at NIU.
 Kill led the Huskies to three consecutive bowl games during his tenure and also coached NIU to a berth the Mid-American Conference Championship game in 2010.
 Kill was 23-16 in his three seasons with the Huskies.